 The processes and procedures laid out above can function most effectively if they are coupled with suitable system design principles and automated mechanisms.

-Even with 24x7x365 customer service availability, when a transfer can be completed and final in seconds, relying on trying to correct an error after the fact is risky.
+Even with 24x7x365 customer service availability, when a transfer can be initiated and completed in seconds, relying on trying to correct an error after the fact is risky.
 Your business must take reasonable steps to ensure that transactions are authorized in advance otherwise you could end up being responsible to your end users for erroneous payments.

 Consider the following types of preventative, detective or corrective controls: